River Wey Broomfield Cottage

 - Members can fish from the high boundary fence for two long meadows to the Cutt Mill Stream, approximately 0.75 miles long.

-- Remember that Barbel must not be retained in keepnets (see Bye-law 4.j page 9).
+- Remember that Barbel must not be retained in keepnets (see Bye-law 4.j).

 - Because of its private nature, night fishing is not permitted on this venue.

 - Members are entitled to fly-fish on this section from 1st April to 30th September inclusive, but please note that we do not stock this section with trout.
-Members can fly fish from 1st April to the 14th March inclusive.
+Members can fly fish from 1st April to the 14th March inclusive for any species.

 Just off Fulbrooke Lane, Elstead, Surrey